Dean151/Advent-of-code-2020/README.md

 \* : Best elapsed time of the complete solution using my MacBook Pro 13in mid 2013 in "Release" mode

 \*\* : This one is a miracle.
-5.5s of computing time in Debug mode, but still, "Release" mode makes miracle happens
+5.5s of computing time in Debug mode...

-\*\*\* : Another best proof that optimisation of "Release" mode are really great.
+\*\*\* : Another proof that optimisation of "Release" mode are really great.
 5.3s in "Debug" mode ; This one can be improved though.